kiaito/School-registration-system/README.md

 # School-registration-system

+Using Visual Studio C#.Net framework

-Building a software system that would allow students to register for classes.
+Building a Software system that would allow students to register for classes.

 The student would be able to:
--Login
+- Login
--Search for classes
+- Search for classes
--Register for a class
+- Register for a class
--View their schedule
+- View their schedule
--Drop a class